F.A.Q. - 6. Compile Problems - General

 configuration script finds headers and libraries in

-/usr/local and decides to use them rather than using those in the Fink path.
+and decides to use them rather than using those in the Fink tree.

-FAQ entry, you should check whether you have libraries in
+FAQ entry, you should also check whether you have libraries in

 sudo mv /usr/local /usr/local.moved